Recession Versus Depression and How to Tell the Difference

 Follow the Great Depression Timeline to find out what caused the Depression, how bad it was, and what finally ended it.

 The underlying cause of any recession is a loss of business or consumer confidence.
 There are 12 events that trigger this panic reaction.
+These include a stock market crash, deregulation, and high interest rates.

 Without confidence in the future, consumers will stop buying and businesses will lay off workers.
 These situations create a downward economic spiral of unemployment, businesses failures, and bankruptcies.